International Cooperation on Alternative Test Methods

 EURL ECVAM 2018 Status Report

-- Significant progress has been made in combining in vitro and computational methods to 'read-across' toxicological properties between similar chemicals to avoid unnecessary animal testing.
+- Significant progress toward combining in vitro and computational methods to "read-across" toxicological properties between similar chemicals to avoid unnecessary animal testing.

-- There is increased use of alternatives to identify endocrine disruptors and assess chemical mixtures.
+- Increased use of alternatives to identify endocrine disruptors and assess chemical mixtures.

-- Challenges still prevent the use of alternatives alone to fully characterize complex toxicological properties of chemicals that cause chronic systemic health effects.
+- Challenges that prevent the use of alternatives alone to fully characterize complex toxicological properties of chemicals that cause chronic systemic health effects.

 Download the EURL ECVAM Status Report 2018 from the European Commission Joint Research Centre website.

 EURL ECVAM Validation Study in the Field of Toxicokinetics and Metabolism

 EURL ECVAM coordinated a validation study of two in vitro assays to evaluate human liver metabolism and toxicity.
 Representatives from NICEATM and ICCVAM participated on the management team for this validation study.